psychopy/psychopy/docs/source/coder/tutorial2.rst

 Output your data and clean up
 -----------------------------

 OK!
 We're basically done!
-We've reached the end of the for-loop (which occured because the staircase terminated) which means the trials are over.
+We've reached the end of the for-loop (which occurred because the staircase terminated) which means the trials are over.
 The next step is to close the text data file and also save the staircase as a binary file (by 'pickling' the file in Python speak) which maintains a lot more info than we were saving in the text file.

 .. literalinclude:: tutorial2.py
    :lines: 90-92